I recently revisited this very early post, modifying it enough to classify it as brand new.

-“From sabre-like nose to rakish tale the Trans Am is a brilliant orchestration of aerodynamic function.”
+“From saber-like nose to rakish tail, the Trans Am is a brilliant orchestration of aerodynamic function.”

-It is hard now to remember how new and wildly aerodynamic the 1982 Firebird Trans Am looked when it debuted—Car and Driver wrote that it’s “exterior sculpturing is an absolute knockout.”
+It is hard now to remember how new and wildly aerodynamic the 1982 Pontiac Firebird Trans Am looked when it debuted—Car and Driver wrote that it’s “exterior sculpturing is an absolute knockout.”
 The Trans Am suddenly made every other American car (and more than a few European ones) look like they were standing still.

 Unfortunately, the mechanicals did not come close to backing up the looks.
-The top of the line engine for the Trans Am was the LU9 “Crossfire” throttle-body injected 305 cubic inch V8, with 165 bhp—and that was only available with a three-speed automatic transmission, yielding about a nine second zero to sixty time (Motor Trend managed to do it in 8.89 seconds).
+The top of the line engine for the Trans Am was the LU5 Cross-Fire 165 bhp 5.0 liter/305 ci V8 with throttle-body fuel injection—and that was only available with a three-speed automatic transmission, yielding about a nine-second zero to sixty time (Motor Trend managed to do it in 8.89 seconds).
 If you wanted the four-speed manual transmission, the best engine choice available on the Trans Am was the base LG4 145 bhp 5.0 liter/305 ci V8 with a four-barrel carburetor—and approximately ten seconds from 0 to 60 mph.

-These performance issues did not, however, prevent Pontiac from implying the world in their commercials.
+These performance issues did not, however, prevent Pontiac from implying the world in their commercials for the Trans Am.

-Standard exterior and mechanical equipment on the $9,658 Trans Am (about $21,500 in today’s dollars) included power brakes (front disc/rear drum), hidden electronically-controlled halogen headlamps, an all glass rear hatch, and a rear decklid spoiler, and 205/70R14 steel-belted radial tires (still a readily available size) on 14-inch turbo cast-aluminum wheels.
+Standard exterior and mechanical equipment on the $9,658 Trans Am (about $26,000 in today’s dollars) included power brakes (front disc/rear drum), hidden electronically-controlled halogen headlamps, dual sport mirrors, an all-glass rear hatch, a rear decklid spoiler, and 205/70R14 steel-belted radial tires (still a readily available size) on 14-inch turbo cast-aluminum wheels.
 Inside, reclining front bucket seats and side window defoggers were included.

-Please make mine Black, but I think I’d hold out for the 1983 and its 5-speed manual transmission/190 bhp L69 HO engine combination.
+Please make mine Black, but I think I’d hold out for the 1983 version and its five-speed manual transmission/190 bhp L69 HO engine combination.